liffiton/Gen-Ed/src/codehelp/docs/manual_class_creation.md

 In the configuration screen, you can also archive the class (so students can see their past queries but not make new ones) and change the OpenAI API key you have connected to it.

-## Managing Classes
+## Switching Between Classes

-Only one class can be active at a time.
 If you have multiple classes in CodeHelp, you can switch between them from your user profile page.

-If you are an instructor for the currently active class, you will have links to the class configuration page and the instructor view in your navigation bar.
+If you are an instructor for your currently selected class, links to the class configuration page and the instructor view will be in the navigation bar.